pappz/ota-promoter/README.md

 With an HTTP client can get the current version code and the list of the available files.
 Based on the hash code the HTTP client can download the modified files.

+You can set a list of ignored file.
+Create a **.promoterignore** file in the root path of your Python source and in it you can set the list of the ignored files.
+The service can process reqular expressions.

 ## API

 ### Get current version code